 Try a Baby & Parent Class

 There are a number of classes throughout Dublin for parents and babies, including introducing baby to music and movement, baby massage and yoga.

 Claphandies have both baby massage & Baby Playlabs classes (developmental music and play classes suitable from birth to 3 years).

 The Little Gym have parent/child classes to promote early development and provide a strong foundation for your child’s critical first three years.
 The weekly classes will help your child achieve new milestones and prepare for more advanced challenges during each stage of growth

 Join a Mini Music class at Churchtown School of Music – for babies and young children aged 3 months to 5 years old.
 The 30-minute classes take place on Mondays and Saturdays in the Churchtown School of Music.
 Carefully designed to suit each of the age groups, these classes are fun and accessible with foot-tapping, memorable tunes!

-Go and visit Panda Play Cafe in Terenure, a dedicated playcentre for 0-5 years.
-Lots of soft play areas, healthy baby and toddler snacks, coffee for parents, what more could you ask for?
-Panda Play also hold regular baby classes.
+Panda Play Cafe in Terenure is a dedicated playcentre for 0-5 years.
+Lots of soft play areas, healthy baby and toddler snacks, coffee for parents as well as regular baby classes.

 Visit a Museum

-The National Art Gallery holds a new parents’ guided tour once a month.
+The National Art Gallery holds a new parents’ guided tour once a month as well as baby workshops.
 Focusing on art depicting mothers is a pleasant afternoon out, for mum and baby!